Skip to Content

 The Inkey List Squalane is 100% plant-derived and contains 100% squalane.
 This lightweight oil not only moisturizes but also soothes the skin.

-I use this at night, and I think it helps nourish my skin when using retinol and other potentially irritating products.
+You only need a few drops to cover your entire face.
+I’ve used this at night, and I think it helps nourish my skin when using retinol and other potentially irritating products.

-For those that like a glow, you can give it a try during the day or add a drop or two to your foundation.
+If you want a glow, you can give it a try during the day or add a drop or two to your foundation.

 The Ordinary 100% Plant-Derived Squalane